iotaledger/integration-services/documentation/docs/basics/authentication/example_node.md

 ### 3. Sign the Hashed Nonce

-Your secret key is encoded in Base58 and has to be decoded first.
-Afterwards the nonce is signed with your encoded secret key and saved as a hexadecimal string.
+Your secret key is encoded in Base58 and has to be decoded.
+Once it has been decoded, the nonce is signed with your encoded secret key and saved as a hexadecimal string.

 :::danger
 Never save your secret key in plain text in your code.
 Use local environment variables or IOTA [Stronghold](https://wiki.iota.org/stronghold.rs/welcome) to store your secret keys securely.
 :::